 Per- and Polyfluoroalkyl Substances (PFAS)

 The best way to keep drinking water safe is to protect the source.
-Pinellas County Utilities is committed to continuously protect drinking water for everyone who lives in and visits our county.
+Pinellas County Utilities (PCU) is committed to continuously protect drinking water for everyone who lives in and visits our county.

 What are PFAS?